Structured Chemistry Reasoning with Large Language Models: Analysis

 \subsection{Validating the Reasoning Quality}

-Our method \ours has shown strong improvement in accuracy over CoT prompting.
-Here we further validate that \ours generates high-quality intermediate reasoning steps that result in the increase of answer accuracy.
-Specifically, we finetune a smaller language model, Vicuna-13B~\cite{vicuna2023}, on the reasoning steps generated by \ours and CoT, respectively.
-The rationale is that while a smaller model may already be equipped with some domain knowledge, it typically lacks the capability for step-by-step reasoning in complex chemistry problems - a skill that emerges predominantly in larger-scale models.
-By fine-tuning a smaller model with the reasoning steps, we essentially teach it to perform this advanced reasoning.
+Our method \ours has shown strong improvement in accuracy over baselines.
+Here we further validate that \ours generates high-quality intermediate reasoning steps that increase answer accuracy.
+Specifically, we fine-tune smaller language models, Llama-2-13B-chat~\cite{touvron2023llama2} and Vicuna-13B~\cite{vicuna2023}, on the reasoning steps generated by \ours and CoT, respectively.
+The rationale is that while a smaller model may already be equipped with some domain knowledge, it typically lacks the capability for step-by-step reasoning in complex chemistry problems---a skill that emerges predominantly in larger-scale models.
+By fine-tuning smaller models with the generated reasoning steps, we essentially teach them to perform this advanced reasoning.
 Intuitively, using higher-quality fine-tuning data would lead to better performance in the small models.

-Additionally, we compare two other baselines: (i) Fine-tuning Vicuna on the original data, which only consists of the original problem statement and the direct answer, formatted as ``[problem] The answer is therefore [answer]''; (ii) Pure zero-shot inference, where given the problem as input, the model outputs a direct answer without any fine-tuning.
+To \textit{collect fine-tuning data}, we first instruct GPT-4 to generate another $1,000$ problems with $3$ problems sampled from SciBench as demonstrations.
+To encourage diversity, we set the generation temperature as $1.0$ and filter out problems that have $5$-gram or larger overlapping with existing generated problems.
+Then, we use \ours for providing the solutions to all $1,000$ problems as the paired training data.
+Additionally, we compare two other baselines: (i) Fine-tuning model on the original data, which only consists of the original problem statement and the direct answer, formatted as ``[problem] The answer is therefore [answer]''; (ii) Pure zero-shot inference, where given the problem as input, the model outputs a direct answer without any fine-tuning.

 The fine-tuning process is based on LoRA~\cite{hu2022lora}, a parameter-efficient fine-tuning method.
-For more training details, please refer to Appendix~\ref{sec:appendix3}.
+For details on training and problem generation, please refer to Appendix~\ref{sec:appendix3}.

 Results are shown in Table~\ref{table:fine-tune}.
-Vanilla Vicuna-13B falls short in solving such complex chemistry problems, as shown by their zero-shot performance on four datasets.
+The vanilla version falls short in solving such complex chemistry problems, as shown by their zero-shot performance on four datasets.
 Training only on the original problem and answer pairs does not bring much improvement compared with direct inference.
 Fine-tuning with data generated by \ours, on the other hand, brings more than $20\%$ absolute improvement.
 Fine-tuning based on \ours is superior to fine-tuning with CoT, demonstrating that \ours can produce detailed reasoning at a higher quality.